Urban Hunting in Joplin: My Concerns About Safety and Human Impact

-As Joplin’s urban bow hunting ordinance takes effect, a quiet danger grows in the woods one that few officials are willing to name.
+As the ordinance takes effect, I believe a quiet danger grows in the woods one that few officials are willing to name.
 It’s not just about deer.
 It’s about people.

 Local advocate Brian Evans recently shared photos and commentary on his public Facebook page, documenting homeless encampments in wooded areas across Joplin.
-His post, titled Joplin’s Homeless Crisis: The High Cost of Enabling, describes how public spaces and private parcels have become informal shelters for unhoused individuals many of whom live in tents, brush shelters, or abandoned structures near creeks and rail lines.
+His post, Joplin’s Homeless Crisis: The High Cost of Enabling, describes how public spaces and private parcels have become informal shelters for unhoused individuals many living in tents, brush shelters, or abandoned structures near creeks and rail lines.

-These same wooded parcels may be to bow hunting under Joplin’s ordinance, which allows harvests on private land of one acre or more.
-But there’s no signage, no verification system, and no protections for anyone living in those woods.
-Do landowners know homeless are living on their land?
+These same wooded parcels may now be subject to bowhunting under Joplin’s ordinance, which allows harvests on private land of one acre or more.
+In my view, the lack of signage, verification systems, and protections for anyone living in those woods is alarming.
+Do landowners even know unhoused people are living on their land?
 Probably not.

 🎯 The Overlap No One’s Regulating

-• Poachers may use forged permission slips to access private land
+• Poachers using forged permission slips to access private land

-• Bows and silenced firearms allow quiet, undetected kills
+• Bows and silenced firearms allowing quiet, undetected kills

-• No ordinance requires safety checks or human presence screening
+• No ordinance requiring safety checks or human presence screening

-This isn’t just a loophole it’s a lethal blind spot.
-And Evans’ documentation confirms what many residents already know: Joplin’s wooded parcels are not empty.
+To me, this isn’t just a loophole it’s a lethal blind spot.
+Evans’ documentation confirms what many residents already know: Joplin’s wooded parcels are not empty.
 They’re occupied.
 And they’re unprotected.

 📎 Supporting Sources